 Because stationarity is the basic requirement for all time series regression, the variables are subjected to ADF tests, but also to three panel unit root tests such as IPS, MW, and Choi tests.
 With regard to ADF, all variables are non-stationary, except money in UK.
 First-differencing makes them stationary.
 For the other tests, all variables again are non-stationary in their levels.
 However, the null hypothesis of unit root(s) can be rejected by first-differencing the time series.

-The next step involves test of cointegration, through Johansen test.
+The next step involves a test of cointegration, through the Johansen test.
 The null hypothesis of at least one co-integration vector is accepted.
 They also conduct a Pedroni panel cointegration test, and it supports the hypothesis that there is a single co-integration vector irrespective of the dependent variable (output, investment, money supply and credit).

 Tsionas uses panel regression with the fully modified OLS (FMOLS) because a standard panel OLS estimator has a distribution that is asymptotically biased and depends on nuisance parameters associated with the presence of serial correlation in the data.
 But FMOLS corrects for endogeneity bias (i.e., correlation between differences of the regressors and error term).
 The author also allows for heterogeneity in short-run dynamics via fixed effects.

 Results are given in Table 6.
 From panel estimates, when the dependent var is output (GDP); investment, credit, lending rate, and money supply have a coefficient of, respectively, 0.68, 0.18, -0.08, 0.11.
 When the dependent var is investment, GDP, credit, lending rate, money supply, have a coefficient of 1.04, 0.23, -0.03, 0.04.
 When the dependent var is credit; GDP, investment, lending rate, and money supply have a coefficient of 0.79, 0.15, -0.08, 0.21.
 When the dependent variable is money supply; GDP, investment, credit, and lending rate, have a coefficient of -0.58, 2.34, 1.07, -0.09.
 When the dependent var is lending rate; GDP, investment, credit, money supply, have a coefficient of -36.83, 34.99, 1.11, -3.19.
-Thus, money supply has an effect on interest rate and credit, and credit has an effect on investment, which in turn has an effect of GDP.
+Thus, money supply has an effect on interest rate and credit, and credit has an effect on investment, which in turn has an effect on GDP.
 This was the pattern predicted by the ABCT.

 On a per country basis, when the dependent var is GDP, the impact of investment is null in Australia, the impact of credit is small or virtually non-existent in most countries.
 The same thing is true for lending rate and money supply.
 When the dependent var is investment, credit is too small for most countries, lending rate and money supply probably are not important variables either.
 When the dependent var is credit, the impact of GDP and investment vary greatly across countries, in effect size but also in sign, lending rate is near zero, and money supply has generally a positive coefficient but, again, varies greatly across countries.
-When the dependent var is money supply, the impact of GDP an investment vary in size and sign, and may not be very important, the impact of lending rate, although consistently negative, seems ambiguous, and the impact of credit seems to be the most consistent.
+When the dependent var is money supply, the impact of GDP and investment vary in size and sign, and may not be very important, the impact of lending rate, although consistently negative, seems ambiguous, and the impact of credit seems to be the most consistent.
 When the dependent var is lending rate, GDP differs in size and signs, investment has a non-trivial impact, and credit and money supply have coefficients varying in size and signs.

 Tsionas adopts Dufour et al. (2006) method of vector autoregressions for examining whether there are causal relationships between variables at various horizons.
 Causality is established when the significance level was below 5% or 10%.